 It is the instructor's responsibility to first admit all regularly enrolled UC Davis students before signing the Open Campus enrollment card.
 The instructor's signature certifies that no regularly enrolled student has been denied admission to the course.
 The Office of the University Registrar does not establish criteria for which Open Campus students you should admit if you do not have space for all interested Open Campus students.
 You may wish to check with your department to see if it has an established policy in this regard.

 Open Campus students should participate in class as if they are regular students, with the goal that these students have full access to class-related services.
-UC Davis Extension provides the Open Campus students with access to a UC Davis computing account, an email address, MyUCDavis class portal, and a library card.
+UC Davis Extension provides the Open Campus students with access to a UC Davis computing account, UC Davis class portal(s), and a library card.
 Open Campus students will appear as “guests” in the online UC Davis Grade Book, and final grades are now submitted via the online Final Grade Submission tool, with the rest of the class.
 At this time, Open Campus students are not automatically included in class email lists, or other Banner generated lists or rosters.
 Units and grade points earned in Open Campus courses may be counted toward admission or readmission to undergraduate or graduate programs at UC Davis.

 For more information on the Open Campus program, see UC Davis Extension or call 530-757-8777.
 Direct Open Campus (concurrent) student enrollment and grade questions to the Open Campus program at UC Davis Extension at email@example.com.